rtek1000/W1209-firmware-modified/README.md

 - For parameter [P6: ON/OFF]: When activated (ON) if the value is outside the maximum and minimum range: the display flashes.
 - - In the original code it shows HHH for higher value and shows LLL for lower value.

-- Lock parameter [P7: ON/OFF]:
+- Lock parameter [P7: ON/OFF].
+When activated (ON):
-- - When activated (ON) the SETPOINT parameter (Threshold in the source code) cannot be modified.
+- - The SETPOINT parameter (Threshold in the source code) cannot be modified.
+- - - When trying to change the SETPIONT, the display shows: "LOC"
+- - - When power is started, the display shows: "P7" and "LOC"
-- - When activated (ON) the RECOVERY parameter cannot be performed.
+- - The RECOVERY parameter cannot be performed.
 - - - RECOVERY is data restoration to factory mode.

 - Automatic brightness reduction [P8: ON/OFF]: When activated (ON), after 15 seconds in IDLE, the brightness of the display is reduced.